 Today, over two-thirds of Americans are either overweight or obese, which can be the cause for the onset of diabetes, various cancers, heart disease (which is the leading cause of death in the U.S.), and many other chronic conditions including colorectal cancer, kidney ailments and even memory problems.

 Creating a healthy lifestyle starts with small daily steps which involved what you eat and how you exercise.
-Within weeks sleep will improve
+Within weeks sleep will improve and energy levels will be sustained each day.
+Astounding too is the clarity of how your brain and memory can work.
+Our amazing bodies have inherent self-healing properties that function when they are provided with the right fuel.

 Metabolic syndrome can be reversed and even prevented by eating a low carbohydrate diet free from sugary drinks and soda, sugar, pastries, bad fats, processed foods, high fructose corn syrup, and refined white flour breads and pasta.